elan-ev/tobira/docs/docs/setup/theme.md

 sidebar_position: 5
 ---

-# Theme: Logo & Colors
+# Theme: Logo, Font & Colors

 This document will explain how to best adjust the `[theme]` configuration.
 If you have no experience in UI design and are not familiar with your organization's CI, you usually want to talk to such a person and do this part of the configuration together.